peluche/SWE-to-MLE/content/posts/neural-style-transfer/index.md

     return start
 ```

-Let's have a look at some style extractions from Vangogh's Stary Night painting applied to a dog picture.
+Let's have a look at some style extractions from Van Gogh's Stary Night painting applied to a dog picture.

 ![style-extraction](style-extraction.png "Style extraction from starry night to a dog")

 ### Putting it together
-Now we can mix both the re-construction of the content, and the essense of the style together.
+Now we can mix both the re-construction of the content, and the essence of the style together.
 Also known as neural style transfer.

 ```python
 style_layers = [1, 6, 11, 20, 29]